lineality/Online_Voting_Using_One_Time_Pads/README.md

 2024.08.09
 https://www.economist.com/the-world-in-brief
 from Japan’s influence in Central Asia
 Kishida Fumio, Japan’s prime minister, was supposed to travel from Kazakhstan to Uzbekistan for a four-day summit this weekend.
-The trip was cancelled at the last minute because of warnings of a giant earthquake striking Japan’s Pacific coast.
+The trip was canceled at the last minute because of warnings of a giant earthquake striking Japan’s Pacific coast.
 But Mr Kishida is eager to attend virtually.

 Central Asia—home to vast amounts of untapped natural gas and oil, and copper and uranium—has long fallen under the sway of Russia and China.
 But Japan, a staunch ally of America, wants to strengthen its influence there.
 Ahead of the summit Japanese officials agreed to put out a statement with five Central Asian countries about the importance of “rule of law”—an indirect criticism of how the region’s two big autocracies are challenging order and stability.